kristapsk/raspibolt-extras/joinmarket.md

 ### Generate JoinMarket wallet
 ```
 (jvmenv) $ python wallet-tool.py generate
+User data will be stored and accessed in this location: /home/bitcoin/.joinmarket/
 Would you like to use a two-factor mnemonic recovery phrase? write 'n' if you don't know what this is (y/n): n
 Not using mnemonic extension
 Enter wallet file encryption passphrase: